SkillsFundingAgency/dfc-devops/AzureDevOpsTemplates/README.md

 A build template should:
 1. Build a single project in the repo
 2. Run the unit tests for that project
 3. Create an artefact that includes deployable code and any related files for that project.
-It should not include artifacts related to other projects or sections of the repo.  eg ARM templates should be in their own artifact
+It should not include artifacts related to other projects or parts of the repo.  ie, ARM templates should be in their own artifact

 #### Deploy